 DIRECTOR BACKGROUND Gregg Behrens - Chair Gregg has more than 35 years' experience in investment management, corporate & private banking, global custody and governance across North America, EMEA and APAC.
 He last served as CEO of the Asia Pacific region for Northern Trust Bank.
-He is also the Director of AQR Funds.
+He is also an independent trustee of AQR Funds and an independent non-executive director of Kiwibank Limited.
 Gregg is a Chartered Member of The Institute of Directors.
 He is also a member of The National Association of Corporate Directors, Independent Directors Council and Investment Company Institute.
 Mike O'Donnell Known as "MOD," Mike is a full-time professional director with a focus on financial services, media and technology.
-MOD is Chair of brewery Garage Project, Deputy Chair of online global music company Serato, and a Director of tourism marketing agency Tourism New Zealand, broadcaster Radio New Zealand, Realestate.co.nz, PaySauce and NZ High Tech Growth Trust.
-David Havercroft An executive with more than 35 years' experience in the technology and telecommunications sectors, David is the Chair of fibre and mobile infrastructure company Connect8.
-His other current directorships include Southern Cross Cables Network, Kordia Group Limited and Reflect Limited.
+MOD is Chair of brewery Garage Project.
+He is also Deputy Chair of online global music company Serato, and New Zealand Trade and Enterprise.
+His other directorships include being a director of tourism marketing agency Tourism New Zealand, broadcaster Radio New Zealand, Realestate.co.nz, PaySauce and NZ High Tech Growth Trust.
+David Havercroft An executive with more than 35 years' experience in the technology and telecommunications sectors.
+His current directorships include Spark NZ Limited, Reflect Limited, and Westpac New Zealand Limited.
 David was previously Chief Operating Officer and Chief Technology Officer of Spark New Zealand and held executive and management positions in IBM Asia Pacific, Cable & Wireless and BT.
 Linda Robertson Linda is a professional company director with over 20 years' governance experience, combined with 30 years' senior financial management experience having worked in both the banking and energy sectors in New Zealand.
 Linda holds a Bachelor of Commerce Degree and a Diploma in Banking.
 Linda is a Certified Treasury Professional, a Distinguished Fellow of the Institute of Finance Professionals New Zealand (INFINZ), a Graduate Member of the Australian Institute of Company Directors and a Certified Fellow of the Institute of Directors in New Zealand.
-Linda is currently Chair of Crown Irrigation Investments, Central Lakes Trust and Central Otago District Council's Audit and Risk Committee, and she is a Director of Dunedin City Holdings, Local Government Funding Agency and Alpine Energy.
-Linda also serves on the Capital Markets Advisory Committee and the Risk and Audit Committee of The Treasury, and the Audit and Risk Committee of the Office of the Auditor General.
+Linda is currently Chair of Crown Irrigation Investments, Central Lakes Trust and Central Otago District Council's Audit and Risk Committee.
+Other directorships include being a director of Dunedin City Holdings, Dunedin City Treasury, Local Government Funding Agency Dunedin Stadium Property Limited, Central Lakes Direct Limited, Dunedin Railways Limited and Alpine Energy.
+Linda also serves on the Capital Markets

+DIRECTOR BACKGROUND Advisory Committee and the Risk and Audit Committee of The Treasury, and the Audit and Risk Committee of the Office of the Auditor General.
 David Smith David has over 35 years' experience in investment banking and corporate finance.
-He is Chair of Kiwi Capital Funding and a Director of TDB Advisory, Kiwi Insurance and Catalist Markets.
+He is Chair of Kiwi Capital Finance and a Director of Catalist Markets.
 David was previously Director, Investment Banking and Head of Debt Capital Markets at First NZ Capital (now Jarden).